asimonw/cowes-coding-academy/README.md

-# cowes-coding-academy
+# Cowes Coding Academy
-Cowes Coding Academy
+Here you can find snippets of code and exercises especially prepared for the renowned CCA.